Suprathika-Ramisetti/Voice-Based-email-for-visual-impairment-people-using-AI/README.md

 1. clone the repository
 2. Set the database on pgadmin4
 3. Install required packages,libraries
-4. run the code
+4. run the code:
      python app.py or py app.py
 5. Follow the link
    http://127.0.0.1:5000